stashed/docs/docs/guides/latest/volumes/overview.md

 4. Stash operator watches for `BackupConfiguration` crd.

-5. Once Stash operator found a `BackupConfiguration` crd, it creates a CronJob with the schedule specified in  `BackupConfiguration` object to trigger backup periodically.
+5. Once Stash operator finds a `BackupConfiguration` crd, it creates a CronJob with the schedule specified in `BackupConfiguration` object to trigger backup periodically.

-6. When a schedule appears, the CronJob triggers a backup by creating a `BackupSession` crd.
+6. On next scheduled slot, the CronJob triggers a backup by creating a `BackupSession` crd.

 7. Stash operator also watches for `BackupSession` crd.

-8. When it found a `BackupSession` object, it resolves the respective `Task` and `Function` and prepares a Job definition to backup.
+8. When it finds a `BackupSession` object, it resolves the respective `Task` and `Function` and prepares a backup Job definition.

 9. Then, it mounts the targeted volume into the Job and creates it.

 10. The Job takes backup of the targeted volume.

 11. Finally, when backup is completed, the Job sends Prometheus metrics to the Pushgateway running inside Stash operator pod.
-It also updates the `BackupSession` and `Repository` status to reflect the backup.
+It also updates the `BackupSession` and `Repository` status to reflect the backup procedure.

-## How Restore Works?
+## How Restore Works

 The following diagram shows how Stash restores backed up data into a stand-alone volume.
-Open the image in a new tab to see the enlarged image.
+Open the image in a new tab to see the enlarged version.

 <figure align="center">
   <img alt="Stand-alone Volume Restore Overview" src="/docs/images/guides/latest/volumes/volume_restore_overview.svg">